MicrosoftDocs/winrt-api/windows.ui.composition.interactions/interactiontrackervector2inertianaturalmotion_naturalmotion.md

 Gets or set a [Vector2NaturalMotionAnimation](../windows.ui.composition/vector2naturalmotionanimation.md) that describes the modified motion for [InteractionTracker](interactiontracker.md) if the expression in the Condition property is **true**.

-Equivalent **WinUI 2 API for UWP**: [Microsoft.UI.Composition.Interactions.InteractionTrackerVector2InertiaNaturalMotion.NaturalMotion](/windows/winui/api/microsoft.ui.composition.interactions.interactiontrackervector2inertianaturalmotion.naturalmotion).
+Equivalent **WinUI 2 API for UWP**: [Microsoft.UI.Composition.Interactions.InteractionTrackerVector2InertiaNaturalMotion.NaturalMotion](/windows/winui/api/microsoft.ui.composition.interactions.interactiontrackervector2inertianaturalmotion.naturalmotion) (for WinUI in the [Windows App SDK](/windows/apps/windows-app-sdk/), see the **[Windows App SDK namespaces](/windows/windows-app-sdk/api/winrt/)**).

 ## -property-value